 Missing and Murdered Indigenous Women and Relatives (MMIWR)

-The alarming reports of abduction and murder of Native women represent one of the most devastating aspects of the widespread violence facing Tribal communities.
+The alarming reports of abduction and murder of Native women highlight one of the most devastating issues facing Tribal communities.
 On some reservations, Native women face murder rates more than ten times the national average.
-These disappearances and murders are often directly connected to domestic violence, dating violence, sexual assault, stalking, and sex trafficking—forms of violence that are deeply linked to the crisis of missing and murdered Indigenous women and relatives (MMIWR).
-Understanding these connections is essential to addressing the MMIWR crisis.
-The violence Native women face today can be attributed to the historical and intergenerational trauma caused by colonization and its ongoing effects on Indigenous communities stretching back more than 500 years.
+These disappearances and murders are often directly linked to domestic violence, dating violence, sexual assault, stalking, sex trafficking, and longstanding harms impacting Indigenous communities.
+Understanding these connections is essential to addressing the crisis of Missing and Murdered Indigenous Women and Relatives (MMIWR).

 NIWRC, the National Partners Work Group on MMIW, and the MMIW Family Advisors join allies across Indian Country in organizing the 2025 National Week of Action for Missing and Murdered Indigenous Women and Relatives, taking place on May 5–9, 2025.
 This week of action is a powerful time to honor our relatives, raise awareness, and demand justice.
 More information, along with a Partner Toolkit with suggested social media posts, sample language, and graphics will be released soon.